easycryptos/CMS-blog/README.md

 ## TO DO

 + Set compatibility with amazon S.E.S ( simple email service) for smtp bulk email.
-+ Set Add confidence level to authors, to automatically approve publications.
++ Set Add confidence level to authors,diste level: automatically approve post, level 2: ramdomly sent a post under Review and approvemente
+Of admin, level 3: as it is now every post is sent to Review for admin.
-+ Integrate cron jobs at admin panel, to set from GUI the cron job to update site map and RSS feed.
++ Integrate cron jobs at admin panel, to be set from GUI, the cron job updates site map and RSS feed.
 + Auto convert images from .jpg, .png to webp or other light formats.
 + Improve reactions to post using animated emoji as Facebook.
-+ Push and email notifications.
++ Push and email notifications with subscription and unsubscription option.
++ Add mail templates for subscribers.
++ Add RSS page on Main template.
++ Add plugin to add more templates.

 ## Requirements